• Skip to primary navigation

 1. Cut the salmon into small cubes with a sharp knife.

-4. Season with mustard, lemon juice, and extra virgin olive oil
+4. Season with mustard, lemon juice and zest and extra virgin olive oil

-5. Add salt and pepper to taste and stir
+5. Add salt and black pepper to taste and stir

 6. Let it rest for at least 30 minutes in the fridge